robert-koch-institut/Abwassersurveillance_AMELAG/Readme.md

 ## Information on the dataset and context of origin

 In AMELAG (“Abwassermonitoring für die epidemiologische Lagebewertung”, German for wastewater monitoring for epidemiological situation assessment), running from 22.11.2022 to 31.12.2025, local authorities, wastewater treatment plants (WWTP) and laboratories are working together to take, analyze and evaluate wastewater samples.
 The project aims at testing wastewater samples for selected pathogens and to establish it as an additional indicator for the epidemiological situation assessment at state and federal level.
 Further aims of the project include further development of structures and processes for a nationwide wastewater surveillance network, to develop concepts for continuity and to research the possibilities for monitoring other pathogens in wastewater.
-Currently, wastewater samples from selected treatment plants are being tested for SARS-CoV-2 and influenza viruses.
+Currently, wastewater samples from selected treatment plants are being tested for SARS-CoV-2, influenza viruses and eespiratory syncytial viruses (RSV).

 Wastewater surveillance is a technique for detecting pathogens in wastewater to better control health protection measures.
 Wastewater surveillance has a range of [applications](https://www.rki.de/DE/Content/Infekt/EpidBull/Archiv/2024/Ausgaben/34_24.pdf?__blob=publicationFile).
 Wastewater data, however, underlie several limiations.
 For example, they do not allow for an accurate assessment of disease severity or the burden on the healthcare system.
 In epidemiological assessments, the data should be combined with other indicators, e.g. from syndromic surveillance.